What is cloud banking?

 Benefits of cloud banking for financial institutions

-As financial institutions seek to leverage the cloud to deliver better products and services to their customers and achieve their own digital transformation goals, they are realizing several important benefits.
+As financial institutions seek to use the cloud to deliver better products and services to their customers and achieve their own digital transformation goals, they are realizing several important benefits.

 Reduced costs

 Shifting workloads to the cloud has allowed banks to lower costs associated with data storage and data analysis.
-Considering banks are required by law to maintain detailed financial records for all customers, this is a significant area to discover value.
+Considering banks are required by law to maintain detailed financial records for all customers, this area holds great potential for uncovering valuable insights.
 Cloud banking lets financial institutions shift from an up-front, on-premises data storage model to more flexible, pay-as-you-go solutions that can be adjusted as their needs change.

 Enhanced data security and compliance